tomfieber/tomfieber.github.io/_posts/2025-11-25-intigriti-1125-challenge.md

 ![](assets/img/2025-11-25-intigriti-1125-challenge/file-20251121082956077.png){: .shadow .rounded-corners }
 _Testing for SSTI on the admin profile page_

 Since the objective of this challenge is to achieve RCE, I tried to determine if the application was vulnerable to Server-Side Template Injection.
-The following request shows sending a new name of `{{7*7}}`.
+The following request shows sending a new name of `{% raw %}{{7*7}}{% endraw %}`

 ```
 POST /admin/profile HTTP/1.1